 - Hair loss

 - Increased risk of infection (from having too few white blood cells)

 - Easy bruising or bleeding (from having too few blood platelets)

 - Fatigue (from having too few red blood cells)

-These side effects are usually short-term and go away once treatment is finished.
+These side effects usually go away once treatment is finished.
 There are often ways to lessen side effects.
 For example, you can be given drugs to help prevent or reduce nausea and vomiting.
 Be sure to ask your doctor or nurse about drugs to help reduce side effects.

 Some chemo drugs can have other side effects.
 For example, some drugs can damage nerve endings (a condition called neuropathy).
-This may lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
-In most cases this goes away once treatment is stopped, but for some people it may last a long time.
-For more information, see our document Peripheral Neuropathy Caused by Chemotherapy.
+This can lead to symptoms (mainly in the hands and feet) such as pain, burning or tingling sensations, sensitivity to cold or heat, or weakness.
+This usually goes away once treatment is stopped, but for some people it can last a long time.
+For more information, see Peripheral Neuropathy Caused by Chemotherapy.

-Be sure to talk with your cancer care team about what you might expect in terms of side effects.
-You should also report any side effects you notice while getting chemo to your medical team so that they can be treated promptly.
+Be sure to talk with your cancer care team about what to expect in terms of side effects.
+While you are getting chemo, report any side effects to your medical team so that they can be treated promptly.
 In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent side effects from getting worse.